saqazhar/cloudformation-lambda-Function-through-ApiGateway-and-stores-data-in-to-DynamoDB/README.md

 ### Tips:
 #### 1.
-use this in to post mathod in apiGateway
+use this in to post method in apiGateway
 ~~~
 { "customersId":"Any Number","Name":"Any value","Location":"Any location" }
 ~~~

 #### 2.
-use this in to Delete mathod in apiGateway
+use this in to Delete method in apiGateway
 ~~~
 {"customerId":"Any Number"}
 ~~~

 #### 3.
-use this in to Get mathod in apiGateway
+use this in to Get method in apiGateway
 ~~~
 {"customerId":"Any Number"}
 ~~~